pleabargain/NLP_Wikipedia_QnA_App/src/README.md

+# project idea
-The goal here is to be able to point the app at any web page and ask questions about the page.
+The goal would be to point the app at any web page and ask questions about the page.
 The questions and the answers will be saved to a database.
+But, after some testing, the roberta model can barely answer direct questions.
+Many more things to learn here!

 To run this use: